Your cartClose

 📏 DimensionsSkull face measures 1″ × 1.25″ (approximately 25mm × 32mm).
 Covers the full width of most fingers and extends slightly past the edges.

-💎 StonesTwo green cubic zirconia eyes, set flush into the skull.
-Color-shifting — darker indoors, brighter in direct sun.
+💎 StonesTwo green cubic zirconia eyes, seated deep in gold-tone beaded bezels.
+Darker indoors, brighter in direct sun.

 🛡️ FinishOxidized patina darkens the engraved recesses for high-contrast detail.
 The raised surfaces stay bright and catch ambient light.

-🔧 HallmarkStamped .925 inside the band — standard sterling silver authenticity mark.
-Smooth interior finish, no rough casting edges.
+🔧 HallmarkStamped .925 inside the band — the standard sterling authenticity mark, on a mirror-smooth interior.

 Good Questions